Making masks more comfortable for kids

 DUNMORE, Pa. — With three kids under the age of 5, Kristen Jones knows firsthand how difficult it is to get kids to keep their masks on.
-The Dunmore designer tapped into her creativity to find a comfortable, yet fashionable, solution.
+The Dunmore designer tapped into her creativity to find a comfortable yet fashionable solution.

 "They don't like wearing masks at all; they rip them off of their ears.
 So, I just kind of came up with a couple of cute designs for them to wear.
 And it does help them keep the masks on longer, especially since they're going to have to wear them to school," Jones said.

-But word got around the neighborhood and soon enough, Jones had her hands full, making customized designs for her so-called "Ear Savers."
+But word got around the neighborhood, and soon enough, Jones had her hands full, making customized designs for her so-called "Ear Savers."

 Although so many businesses are struggling, the demand for trendy alternatives to mandated accessories has kept Jones' online designer business booming.